Suraj010927/figma-website/README.md

 1. Extract Rar file into your derectory

-2. Navigate to the project directory using terminal:
+2. Navigate to the project directory in the terminal.

-   cd react-app-project

 3. Install the required dependencies using npm: